benmorehouse/backlog/README.md

  - Build a Go API for sorting all the other types that it doesn't sort automatically for you.
  - Build a Go SQL Generator with where clauses, join clauses, and other stuff.
 Essentially will act as a wrapper for the database/sql library which requires hard coded strings
  - Build a calendar CLI in golang . => GOCal
+ - Build a way to track how much time you spend working on each repository.

  - # Apple